Haverfordwest Airport: Operations

-Haverfordwest Airport has a CAA Ordinary Licence (Number P595) that allows flights for the public transport of passengers or for flying instruction, as authorised by the licensee, Pembrokeshire County Council.
+Haverfordwest Airport has been licensed by the Civil Aviation Authority (CAA), since 1974.
+It has a CAA Ordinary Licence (Number P595) that allows flights for the public transport of passengers or for flying instruction, as authorised by the licensee, Pembrokeshire County Council.
+On 4 April 2025, the Council granted a lease to Haverfordwest Airport Limited to manage and operate the airport.
 Outside CAA-licensed opening hours, Haverfordwest operates unlicensed.